chetx27/chetx27/README.md

 ## 💫 About Me

-🔭 I'm currently a **student** who loves coding, editing, writing, reading... basically everything creative!
+🔭 i'm currently a **student** who loves coding, editing, writing, reading... basically everything creative!
-🌱 Currently diving deep into **DSA and JavaScript** to build beautiful things
+🌱 currently diving deep into **DSA and JavaScript** to build beautiful things
-💖 Always excited to learn something new and turn ideas into reality
+💖 always excited to learn something new and turn ideas into reality
-✨ Passionate about creating clean, efficient code and beautiful user experiences
+💕 i love exploring new things ;)

 ---